insooth/insooth.github.io/testable-design.md

 [Boost's `variant`](www.boost.org/doc/libs/1_61_0/doc/html/variant.html "Boost.Variant") can work with incomplete types, so that we can create illusion of PIMPL.

-The hard part is the way to _visit_ variant, forward arguments (here `timeout`) args to the visitor and finally call that function.
-We do not use an runtime dispatch through virtual functions as in the `I` interface, but variant does that internally anyway to select the value actually stored.
+The hard part is the way to _visit_ variant, forward arguments (here `timeout`) to the visitor and finally call that function.
+We do not use runtime dispatch through virtual functions as in the `I` interface, but variant does such dispatch internally anyway to select the value currently stored.
 If `I` contains multiple virtual member functions, variant comes with benefit in reduction of virtual function calls.
-On the other hand, we are expilicitly bound to the `Mock` and `G` types which reduces flexibility.
+On the other hand, we are expilicitly bound to the `Mock` and `G` types, thus reducing flexibility.

 ## The hack: linker magic

 Let's say we want to inject mocked `G::make_instance` only, without making changes to the original code.
 What we actually want to do is to instruct linker to select symbol of `G::make_instance` from translation unit with mocks.

-Trick with linker requires split of tests and tested code into shared libraries.
+Trick with linker requires split of tests and tested code into (dynamic) shared libraries.
 If we define an implementation with mocked body in library with test code:

 ```c++
 void G::make_instance(std::string)